RosmaelZidane/CNN-MPD/README.md

 #### This repository contains the source code used for our research paper, "Malaria Parasite Detection in Microscopic Blood Smear Images Using Deep Learning Techniques."
-In this paper, we investigate the use of two pre-trained deep learning models, DenseNet121 and VGG-16, for detecting malaria parasites.
-Additionally, we propose a simpler CNN architecture for the same task, which has achieved results comparable to those of established models in the literature.

 #Abstract